situmtech/situm-android-getting-started/README.md

 ### <a name="positioning"></a> Start the positioning

-The last step is to initiate the indoor positioning on a certain building.
+To start the positioning we need a building so, first you will need to obtain a building, You can check the code to obtain a building in [Get buildings information](#communicationmanager).

 This will allow the app to retrieve the location of the smartphone within this building.
 To do this you need to create a location request indicating the building where you want to start the positioning: